janegilring/posts/derek-schauland/leveraging-azure-bastion-to-connect-to-azure-vms/leveraging-azure-bastion-to-connect-to-azure-vms.md

 9. Select the Region where this resource will be created - must match the VNet that will be used with this instance
 10. Select the Virtual Network to use with Bastion

-Note: Because we configured the subnet separately for use with Azure Bastion, the subnet should populate automatically when the VNet is chosen
+<b>Note:</b> Because we configured the subnet separately for use with Azure Bastion, the subnet should populate automatically when the VNet is chosen

 11. Create or choose an existing public IP - because this will be used just for Bastion, I typically create a new one and name it accordingly.
 12. Click Next: Tags if your organization uses tags and provide the necessary tagging